caramelopardalis/browser-report/README.md

 # browser-report

-Layout library for browser based reporting.
+Page breaking library for browser based reporting (HTML + CSS).

 We can't control browser's page breaking when contents overflowed.
-So, this library splits overflowed contents, and breaks the page on DOM tree.
+So this library splits overflowed contents and breaks the page on DOM tree.

 [Demo page](https://caramelopardalis.github.io/browser-report).